 After leaving Capitol, the group recorded a solid, but underappreciated 1997 album of Babyface covers, Songbook Vol. 1: The Songs of Babyface, for Interscope Records.
 It was nearly a decade before the issuance of their next album, the self-released For Your Ears Only, a surprise hit that topped the CDBaby independent CD charts for several weeks.
 In 2009, the Whispers issued their first Gospel album, Thankful, collaborating with Unified Tribe's Magic Mendez as well as Fred Hammond, among others.
 The first song, "For Thou Art With Me," hit radio in Summer 2009.
 The disc was a moderate hit, and the group followed later with a live album.

-The Whispers continue to perform both alone and in multi-artist shows around the world, and fifty years after joining together they are still a model for consistency and unity in song.
-Sadly, Nicholas Caldwell died on January 6, 2016.
+The Whispers, now consisting of Walter Scott, Wallace “Scotty” Scott and Leaveil Degree continue to perform both alone and in multi-artist shows around the world, and more than fifty years after joining together they are still a model for consistency and unity in song.

 by Chris Rizik